-In addition to the Curriculum offered at the College, there may be opportunities for students to participate in the Queensland TAFE Trade Taster program (subject to offering).
+In addition to the Curriculum offered at the College, there may be opportunities for students to participate in the Queensland TAFE Trade Taster program (subject to offering) as well as Apprenticeships and Traineeships.
 If available, this will be advertised during the course of the Year.